open/close all folders

 - The Shining uses a lot of this, with mirror reflections and symmetrical items such as double-doors, to reinforce the dual-nature of the hotel (which is practically a character itself) as well as Jack Torrance with his inner demons.

-- In District 9 the iris of Wikus's left eye turns gold (and huge) at around the seventy-second hour of his transformation into a Prawn.
+- In District 9 the iris of Wikus's left eye turns gold (and huge) at around the seventy-second hour of his transformation into a Prawn, while the right one remains its original human coloring, even after he has fully transformed.
 It's one of the ways the audience can identify him at the end of the movie.

 - In Ne Te Retourne Pas ("Don't Look Back"), the characters' appearances slowly change over the course of the movie.
 Characters who are midway through their transformations often have mismatched eyes.

 - Lucie has them in Livid.
 Her heterochromia is described by another character as a sign of her having two souls.